We’ve all done it, haven’t we?

 - Invest in new printer technology: Many new printers on the market today come equipped with software that keeps track of what’s being printing, by whom and when.
 You can also control what’s allowed to be printed and what isn’t.
 Furthermore, a new printer will also be more efficient (saving you money in terms of energy) and more reliable (reducing downtime).

 - Think greener: Are your printers set to duplex (double-sided) as the default?
 This is a really quick way of ensuring that everyone is thinking about using both sides of the page.
 In addition, make sure everyone in the office is tuned into the idea of trying to save paper.
-We’ve got some really good tips in our post on reducing paper in your office that covers some related directly to printing.

 - Consider a managed print solution: From simple tools that monitor your ink and toner levels, to a service that takes care of absolutely everything to do with the running and maintenance of your office printers, a managed print solution could cut your costs by as much as 30%, according to Oki.